cihub/seelog/README.markdown

-Sealog
+Seelog
 =======

-Sealog is a powerful and easy-to-learn logging framework that provides functionality for flexible dispatching, filtering, and formatting.
+Seelog is a powerful and easy-to-learn logging framework that provides functionality for flexible dispatching, filtering, and formatting.
 Natively written in the [Go](http://golang.org/) programming language.

 Features